ibm-cloud-docs/ContinuousDelivery/toolchains_working.md

 {: #toolchains_getting_started}
 {: help}
 {: support}

+The {{site.data.keyword.cloud}} starter kits are deprecated.
+As of 18 February 2023, new applications cannot be created, and the starter kits will be removed from the catalog.
+For current users, existing apps will continue to operate and will be supported until the End of Support date on 31 March 2023.
+On this date, the Applications Details page will no longer be accessible, but you will still be able to access your application code and toolchains through your [{{site.data.keyword.cloud_notm}} Resource List](https://cloud.ibm.com/resources).
+For more information, see the [deprecation announcement](https://www.ibm.com/cloud/blog/announcements/deprecation-of-ibm-cloud-starter-kits){: external}.
+{: deprecated}

 A *toolchain* is a set of tool integrations that support development, deployment, and operations tasks.
 The collective power of a toolchain is greater than the sum of its individual tool integrations.
 {: shortdesc}